irinadel/Db2whc/load_onprem.md

 # Loading data from on-premises systems with IBM Lift CLI
 {: #onprem}

 [IBM Lift CLI](https://www.lift-cli.cloud.ibm.com){: external} is a free ground-to-cloud data migration tool that securely moves your data from on-premises systems to {{site.data.keyword.dashdblong}} plans hosted on IBM Cloud.
+Beginning in April 2022, IBM Lift CLI is not available on the Flex One plan on IBM Cloud, or on AWS plans.
+It is also not available on newly deployed Flex and Flex Performance instances on IBM Cloud.
 {: shortdesc}

 The Lift application migrates your data to the {{site.data.keyword.Bluemix_notm}} from the various data sources listed in Table 1.